Master of Science in Psychology (School) and Education Specialist in School Psychology

 Related Programs

-Fort Hays State University offers several related programs for those interested in complementary fields within psychology and education.
-Whether considering graduate coursework in special education or seeking a doctoral program, these programs provide specialized training that enhances your ability to support students.
+Fort Hays State University offers several related programs for individuals interested in complementary fields within psychology and education.
+Whether pursuing graduate studies in special education or aiming for a doctoral degree, these programs provide specialized training to enhance students’ skills in supporting diverse learners.
+Related programs include:

 Information about the Department of Psychology